hubble reveals creation

 The Atacama Large Millimeter Array (ALMA)

 ALMA uses 66 high-precision dish antennas of two sizes: 54 of them are 12 meters (39 feet) across and 12 of them are 7 meters (23 feet) across which observe electromagnetic radiation at millimeter and submillimeter wavelengths.
 Cost $1.5 billion.
 Weight 100 tons each (Total 6,600 tons).
+Even though these disk weigh much more than Hubble space telescope their cost has been $8.5 billion less.

 Find out more